jermafenser/doom64-dc/README.md

 Now place a copy of `doom64.z64` in the `wadtool` directory.

-***Nightdive Lost Levels support***

-This step is optional.
-Buy the Nightdive Studios edition of Doom 64 (the 2020 PC release) from Steam or wherever.

-Check that your Doom 64 IWAD is the correct one.

-The below is the expected md5sum output

-    md5sum doom64.wad
-    654c57d19f5c4a52cf8c63e34caa2fd2 doom64.wad

-Now place a copy of the Doom 64 IWAD from the installation directory in the `wadtool` directory, renamed to all lowercase `doom64.wad`.

 ***Compiling Doom 64 for Dreamcast***

 Go to the repo directory and compile it like any other KallistiOS project.
 Make sure you source your KOS environment first.